Miruken-ES5/miruken/README.md

 ## Benefits
 * Leverage class-based inheritance
 * Built-in extension methods for common tasks
-* Customizable for situations that are not common
+* Extensible for situations that are not common